Noel1827/Flixter2/README.md

 ### Notes

 Describe any challenges encountered while building the app.
+- I have a big load of work with my classes which did not allow me to complete the bonus features.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing